Code-Institute-Submissions/milestoneProjectThree/README.md

 *   The JavaScript code was validated using [JSHint](https://jshint.com/)
     -   2 Warnings remain.
 Both are associated with external js snippet provided  during the Putting It All Together Tutorial for the materialize select issue.

+*   The Python code was validated using  [PEP8 Online](http://pep8online.com/)
+    - No warnings or errors were returned.

 --------